Woman traveler using smartphone with Airalo eSIM in a European city

 Here’s what each one does:

-Airalo gives you data that is used for browsing the internet, searching Google Maps, making WhatsApp calls, checking restaurant reviews, buying tickets through tours apps, and so on.
+Airalo gives you data to use to browse the internet, search Google Maps, make WhatsApp calls, check restaurant reviews, buy tickets through tours apps, and so on.

 Your home number stays quietly active in the background.
-It can still receive texts, including those security codes your bank or email sends when you log in, without triggering roaming charges, so long as you’re not using your phone to make calls.
+It can still receive texts, including those security codes your bank or email sends when you log in, without triggering roaming charges, provided you’re not using your phone to make calls.

 NOTE: Check with your home provider to verify that you can receive texts while abroad without incurring any costs.
 Some home carriers may charge a small fee to receive texts abroad.